blissai/bliss-cli/README.md

 For OSX the following should work as a cron (OSX) script:
 ```````````````
-docker-machine create --driver "generic" default # May already exist.
+docker-machine create --driver virtualbox default # May already exist.
 If so, just carry on.
 eval "$(docker-machine env default)"
 bliss [options]
 ```````````````